 At least two sons, Isaac and John Brown King McIntyre, known as JBK later became Ministers in the United Presbyterian Church of Scotland.
-JBKs family branch went to Canada whilst Isaac at the behest of the United Presbyterian Church of Scotland he was sent to Hobart, Tasmania.
-Whilst in Hobart he met and married a Miss Ethel Lucy Simmonds on 25 January 1890.
-Together they had thre children one of whom was Hugh McIntyre.
-In 1895 the family moved to Dunedin, New Zealand where Isaac was inducted to St Stephens, North Dunedin.
+JBKs family branch went to Canada whilst Isaac at the behest of the Church was sent to Hobart, Tasmania where he met and married a Miss Ethel Lucy Simmonds on 25 January 1890.
+Together they had three children one of whom was Hugh McIntyre.
+In 1895 the family moved to Dunedin, New Zealand, where Isaac was inducted into St Stephens, North Dunedin.

 Hugh McIntyre became a teacher in Otago/South Canterbury.
 Family Folklore suggests Waimate and Clyde.
-There is a record of a Hugh McIntyre at Waitohi Flat in 1906 (See http://shadowsoftime.co.nz/teachers3.html) and another for Glenavy School in 1909 which is intriguing because he would have been only fourteen when at Waitohi Flat.
+There is a record of a Hugh McIntyre at Waitohi Flat in 1906 (See http://shadowsoftime.co.nz/teachers3.html) and another for Glenavey School in 1909 but these are unlikely and most likely refer to another Hugh McIntyre because he would have been only fourteen when at Waitohi Flat.

+Hugh McIntyre was repatriated to Bangalore, India (See paperspast.natlib.govt.nz/cgi-bin/paperspast?a=d&d=EP19450915.2.80&l=mi&e=-------10--1----0--) then Bombay before being repatriated to England on the Llandovey Castle, arriving in the Southampton in October 1945 where he went to live at 49 Beechwood Avenue, Sherwood Rise in Nottingham.
 In about 1946 or 1947 Hugh was awarded the OBE for his activities helping prisoners in Changi.
 This was reported in many newspapers in Australia.
-(See example at http://trove.nla.gov.au/ndp/del/article/2794855?searchTerm=%22hugh%20mcintyre%22&searchLimits=)
+(See example at:- http://trove.nla.gov.au/ndp/del/article/2794855?searchTerm=%22hugh%20mcintyre%22&searchLimits=)